A number of different things can lead to a diagnosis of infertility. Many of these doctors have yet to even fully explore. But what about heredity?

 Inherited Genetic Disease

-For women, diseases like Polycystic Ovarian Syndrome (PCOS), early onset menopause, fibroids and Endometriosis can all be inherited.
+For women, diseases like Polycystic Ovarian Syndrome (PCOS), Endometriosis, early onset menopause and fibroids can all be inherited.
 While these diseases don’t necessarily guarantee an infertility diagnosis, they can make conceiving a child incredibly difficult.
 In some cases even require the help of fertility clinicians and specialists.

 These types of common diseases are starting to show a link throughout family members, leading researchers to believe that they are inherited diseases.
 Not all inherited diseases are that easy to spot, however.
 Many don’t even show up in prior generations or cause no other symptoms outside of infertility.
 So, you may not even know you suffer from them until you try and conceive.